 - Participate in free classes including food nutrition, food preservation and resume building

 - Experience the healing effects of the outdoors at Denver Botanic Gardens at Chatfield

 All interested applicants must apply online.
 We are happy to accommodate special physical needs to the degree that is possible within the farm setting.
 Please note: there are a limited number of volunteer positions available.
-All applications will be reviewed and participant selections will be made by April 5, 2014.
+All applications were reviewed and participant selections were made by April 5, 2014.